davidxmoody/davidxmoody.com/README.md

 ## About

 This is the source code for my personal blog.
-View it at [davidxmoody.github.io](http://davidxmoody.github.io/).
+View it at [davidxmoody.com](http://davidxmoody.com/).

 It's mostly a blog about programming with some occasional other stuff.
-I have also written about designing the site itself, if you are interested.
+I have also written posts about designing the site itself.

 ## License